chriskyfung/chriskyfung.github.io/_posts/2024-12-27-github-cli-repo-clone-custom-completion.md

    Type `gh repo clone -- <tab>` in your terminal.
 You should see additional `git clone` flags by listing them after `--`.

-## Conclusion
+## Wrapping Up

-Implementing this custom completion function can transform your GitHub CLI experience by making it more efficient and user-friendly.
-My coding sessions are now more about creativity and less about the little frustrations.
+Adding this custom completion function can really level up your GitHub CLI game, making it smoother and more user-friendly without the little frustrations.
+Give it a try and see how much faster your GitHub workflow becomes.

+Got questions or suggestions?
-Try it yourself and see how much faster your GitHub workflow becomes.
-Questions or suggestions?
-Feel free to contribute to the script on my GitHub!
+Feel free to contribute to the script on GitHub!  \
 Happy coding! 🚀